-Professor Kwasi Obiri-Danso replaced Professor William Otoo Ellis, who was appointed in May 2010.
-Prof. Ellis was re-appointed the Vice-Chancellor of KNUST after the University Council endorsed his performance at the end of his first term of four years, for a second term of two years which ended in July, 2016.
+Professor Kwasi Obiri-Danso replaced Professor William Otoo Ellis, a product of the then University of Science and Technology (UST) in the 1980s.
+It is known that William was appointed the University’s VC in May 2010.
+Prof. Ellis was re-appointed the Vice-Chancellor of KNUST after the University Council endorsed his performance at the end of his first term of four years, for a second term of two years which ended in July 2016.

 - Teaching Assistant (1987-1989)

 - Research Assistant at the Institute of Environmental Sciences, Lancaster University (1996-1999)

 - Senior Lecturer (2000-2007)

 - Associate Professor (2007-2014)

 3. He was KNUST College of Science Provost

 Professor Obiri-Danso has boardroom experience, collaborative research experience, and experience from headship/membership of high profile Boards, Committees, and Teams.
 According to a statement signed by the acting Registrar of KNUST, Ben Andoh, Professor Kwasi Obiri-Danso also served in several of the University’s non-academic departments one of which was as the Provost of the College of Science.
 At the time of his appointment, he was a good standing member of the University’s Academic Board and a member of the Executive Committee and of the Central Disciplinary Committee.